simbo1905/root-objects/README.md

 ### Running The Code

 The code is written using IntelliJ community edition.
 Create a new project "from source" selecting "maven" as the type.
 You can then run the test class which roundtrips all the objects to a database.

-You can build the code with commandline maven but for some reason the unit test isn't being run automatically.
-Since the idea is to read the code not use it as a template or library fixing this is low priority to me.
+You can run the tests on the commanline with `mvn test`

 ### The Problem Space